irthomasthomas/Observer/README.md

 ## Option 1: Full Docker Setup (Recommended & Easiest)

-This method uses Docker Compose to run Observer-Ollama and a local Ollama instance together in containers.
+This method uses Docker Compose to run the webpapp, observer-ollama and a local Ollama instance together in containers.
 This process makes all processing happen 100% in your computer.

 **Prerequisites:**
 *   [Docker](https://docs.docker.com/get-docker/) installed.